dridi/cashpack/tst/README.rst

 So Travis CI helps on both continuous integration and compiler portability.
 But it also helps check the portability of the Shell test suite.
 The default shell on Ubuntu/Debian is ``dash(1)``, which is as POSIX as a shell can get.
-From times to times it is tested against other POSIX-compatible shells, and ``bash(1)`` is the daily driver.
+At release time it is tested against other POSIX-compatible shells, while ``bash(1)`` is the daily driver.
 The other shells include in alphabetic order:
 ``ksh`` (``ksh93``), ``lksh``, ``mksh``, ``yash`` and ``zsh``.